GSA/idmanagement.gov/_arch/servicesframework.md

 Usually, authorization occurs immediately after authentication.
 When you log in to a service, you present your credentials.
 The service then confirms that your credentials are valid (authentication) and grants or denies you access based on your assigned permissions (authorization).

 Authorizations are based on progressive, fine-grained access models.
-Most agencies implement role-based access and move toward more fine-grained access such as attribute-based or risk adaptive access control, as outlined in the [Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/){:target="_blank"}{:rel="noopener noreferrer"}.
+Most agencies implement role-based access and move toward more fine-grained access such as attribute-based or risk adaptive access control, as outlined in the [Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}{:class="usa-link usa-link--external"}.
 While there are defined access models, vendors may implement them in different or overlapping ways.
 Ensure your agency develops use cases and understands how a vendor meets the use case.

 | | Less Fine-Grained | --> | --> | More Fine-Grained |